 Gusty winds and snow to hit parts of UK on final weekend of 2023

-Strong gusts are on the way as parts of the UK brace for snowy weather during the last weekend of the year.
+Strong gusts are on the way as parts of the UK brace for snowy weather and travel disruption during the last weekend of the year.

+Eurostar and Southeastern trains were cancelled on Saturday morning due to flooding in tunnels near Ebbsfleet International.

+Southeastern Railway said no services will run between Ebbsfleet and London St Pancras International until around noon.
+Eurostar has cancelled all services to and from St Pancras until at least 9.12am

 Windy conditions will sweep across the UK on Saturday, according to the Met Office, and meteorologist Alex Burkill said northern areas of Scotland are likely to see “significant snow”, with possibly 10 to 20cm on the highest ground.